gaojon/sd_rocm/README.md

 ## launch web browser to connect to Web UI

 Use chrome or firefox to start a browser and use 0.0.0.0:7860 to connect to SD.
-Then, enjoy and explore the SD features!
+Then, enjoy and explore the SD features with AMD GPU!

 ## Tips

-If you have multiple GPU card, you could choose the one before launching SD.
+If you have multiple GPU cards, you could choose the one before launching SD.
 Here is the example to use the second GPU.
 ```
 export CUDA_VISIBLE_DEVICES=1
 python launch.py --listen
 ```

-Check if the PyTorch includes the GPU arch which you are using.
+Check if the PyTorch includes the GPU archs which you are using.
 If it return empty list, it means you are not using the correct PyTorch.
-You should not see this issue if you starting with docker with ROCm/PyTorch image.
+You should not see this issue if you starting from ROCm/PyTorch dock image.

 ```
 python -c "import torch;print(torch.cuda.get_arch_list())"